amyreese/nib/README.md

 Concept
 -------

-Hammer reads in hierarchical directory of Markdown-formatted documents that contain YAML-formatted headers with attributes and metadata.
+Nib reads in hierarchical directory of Markdown-formatted documents that contain YAML-formatted headers with attributes and metadata.
 The metadata includes a document type, which maps back to a series of predefined document processors, as well as arbitrary attributes.